 Most of the time, we are focused on the big events in our lives, from birthdays, child-birth, weddings to retirement.
 We get excited about these events with good reason, of course.
 But they only take up such a small amount of time in our lives.
 The vast majority of our lives, small events happen from moment to moment.

-So when you miss out on enjoying the little things, you miss out on enjoying so much of your life.
-And when you always want more instead of enjoying the simple things you already have can lead to a very unsatisfying life.
+When you miss out on enjoying the little things, you miss out on enjoying so much of your life.
+And when you always want more instead of enjoying the simple things you can lead a very unsatisfying life.
 It’s often we reminisce about the little moments in our lives instead of the big ones.

-“Enjoy the little things in life, for one day you look back en realize they were the big things.”
+“Enjoy the little things in life, for one day you look back and realize they were the big things.”